 * OPEC, non-OPEC seen keeping oil cuts until end of 2018

-Oil has risen by 4 percent since January, on track for its third consecutive quarter of price increases and the longest stretch of quarterly gains since late 2010.
+Oil has risen about 4 percent since January, on track for the longest stretch of quarterly gains since late 2010.

-Sources at OPEC said the group and its allies were likely to keep their deal on cutting output for the rest of 2018 when they meet in June.
+Strong compliance on supply cuts from members of The Organization of the Petroleum Exporting Countries (OPEC) and allies like Russia have supported prices.
+OPEC sources said the group and its allies are likely to keep their deal on cutting output for the rest of 2018 when they meet in June.

-But rising inventories and production in the United States has capped gains in crude prices.
-Commercial U.S. stocks rose by 1.6 million barrels in the last week <C-STK-T-EIA> to 429.95 million barrels, while output hit a record 10.43 million bpd, the Energy Information Administration (EIA) said.
+But rising inventories and production in the United States have pressured crude.
+Commercial U.S. stocks rose 1.6 million barrels in the past week <C-STK-T-EIA> to 429.95 million barrels, while output hit a record 10.43 million barrels per day (bpd), the Energy Information Administration (EIA) said.

-This week marked the launch of the Shanghai crude oil futures contract, which has lost about 10 percent since it first opened on Monday.
-It ended Thursday's session at 409.7 yuan ($65.18) a barrel.
+This week marked the launch of the Shanghai crude oil futures contract, which has lost about 10 percent since opening on Monday.

-(Additional reporting by Henning Gloystein in SINGAPORE; Editing by xxxxx)
+(Additional reporting by Amanda Cooper and Alex Lawler in London and Henning Gloystein in Singapore; Editing by David Goodman and David Gregorio)